lipeeeee/anton/README.md

 # anton

 </div>
-Anton is a league of legends hack focused around QOL(Quality of life) improvements.
+Anton is a league of legends hack which implements a wide amount of QOL(Quality of life) improvements to the default lol/riot ecosystem.

+# Remove Challenges
+Remove challenges from league of legends profile.

+***(insert mega interesting video)***

+Anton allows you to reset challenges from your profile as if you never equipped them in the first place.

 # League Client Hook
-...

-# Remove Challenges
 ...

 # Start as Offline